What is an Emergency Orthodontist?

 - Do you have an infection?
 A serious mouth infection can be life-threatening, and you should immediately seek help from an emergency orthodontist.
 In infections, you may notice knots or swelling around your gum and face.

 - Is your mouth bleeding?
 This is a possible sign of an orthodontic emergency.

 Generally, any oral problem that requires immediate help from an orthodontist, such as severe pain, bleeding, a loose tooth, is an emergency.

 If you are suffering from these symptoms, you need an experienced emergency orthodontist immediately.
 Call us at 212-207-8028 and describe your condition.
-You can also visit either of our 2 Manhattan Family Orthodontics locations in New York City.
+Visit us at NYC Dental Orthodontics in New York City.